The right to equality in fertility treatment

 I hoped you all were left in no doubt of my huge personal gratitude for all that you have done to steer us safely to this point…We would not be where we are – and I would not have been able to weather these storms in the way I am doing - were it not for all of the team’s care and expertise.”

-Nick has a double first class degree, a masters with distinction and a doctorate in History from the University of Oxford.
-He trained and later became a senior associate in the public law practice at Herbert Smith Freehills.
-He went on to join the public law team at Kingsley Napley in 2017 and was promoted to partner in 2021.
-He recently completed a postgraduate diploma in Laws specialising in public law at the University of London.
+Nick trained and later became a senior associate in the public law practice at a global law firm.
+He joined the public law team at Kingsley Napley in 2017 and was promoted to partner in 2021.
 Nick is a Solicitor-Advocate (Higher Courts Civil Proceedings).

 Kingsley Napley are hugely lucky to have someone of your calibre – not just your intellect and incisive legal analysis but your exceptionally thoughtful and empathetic approach.
 It’s not often one finds lawyers with both sets of attributes!”